mosca06/dockCrud/README.md

 A simples CRUD to gain experience in Dock
 ## Overview

-This project is a simple CRUD (Create, Read, Update, Delete) application for managing "person" entities.
-The application is built with Ruby on Rails and is containerized using Docker.
-This setup is designed to help you understand Docker and containerization concepts.
+This project is a straightforward CRUD (Create, Read, Update, Delete) application that also provides APIs for managing "person" entities.
+Built with Ruby on Rails and containerized using Docker, it serves as a practical example to help you grasp Docker and containerization concepts.

 ## Prerequisites